 Though we had heavy rains in November, the winter saw only 75% of our normal precipitation.
 Following a cool spring, we headed into harvest 10-14 days later than usual.
-If in the past a cool spring normally meant a cool summer, this was not the case in 2015.
+If in the past a cool spring normally meant a cool summer, this was not the case.
 Indeed, we recorded our warmest ever September, including a historic dust storm.
 We concluded the harvest on schedule, with our vineyards looking surprisingly verdant.
-Despite the unusual conditions in 2015, the Golan once again proved itself to be a phenomenal place to grow quality wine.
+Despite the unusual conditions the Golan once again proved itself to be a phenomenal place to grow quality wine.

 The Galilee (or Galil) is the most northern, and generally considered the best, appellation in Israel.
 The highest quality area within the appellation is the Golan Heights (or simply the Golan), the coldest region in Israel.
 The vineyards on this volcanic plateau rise from 400 meters (1,300 feet) above sea level to 1,200 meters (3,900 feet) and receive snowfall in the winter.